NotFraagaa/Fraga-Bo2/README.md

     Game timer
     Round timer
     Trap timer
+    Box hits counter
     SPH meter (default start at 30)
     HUD color and position can be changed
     Round Splits
+    Display kills at the end of the round if the player didnt leave the first room and its round 6+ Displays velocity meter if the player didnt leave the first room and its round 6+

 ## MAP CHANGES